louiseschreyers/Green_tides_Brittany/README.md

 # Monitoring green macroalgae proliferation on beaches using Landsat 5 and 8 in Google Earth Engine
 ## Purpose
-Run a simple detection tool to identify green macroalgae proliferation on beaches using Landsat SR data in the Google Earth Engine environment.
+Run a simple detection tool to estimate green macroalgae surfaces on beaches using Landsat SR data in the Google Earth Engine environment.

 ## About the data
 The detection tool uses the Google Earth Engine API and the Landsat 5 and 8 Surface Reflectance data.